Gush Etzion Junction

 Long known as a "congenial meeting spot for Israelis and Palestinians," in the fall of 2015 the junction was the site of about ten Palestinian attacks against Israelis.

 Geography

 Gush Etzion Junction is located in the northern Judean Hills at about 950 m above sea level.
-The junction is a 25-meter (82 ft) diameter roundabout (traffic circle) at the intersection of Route 60 and Route 367.
+The junction is a 25-meter (82 ft) diameter roundabout at the intersection of Route 60 and Route 367.
 Nearby communities include Efrat, Elazar, Alon Shvut, Kfar Etzion, Migdal Oz and Beit Fajjar.
 It is a 15-minute drive to the southern Jerusalem neighborhood of Gilo and approximately 70 minutes' drive to Tel Aviv.

+History

+In 1926, Zichron David purchased lands that included the area of this junction, with the aim of establishing a Jewish settlement on the Jerusalem-Hebron highway.
+In 1927, Migdal Eder was established near this junction as the first modern Jewish settlement in Gush Etzion.
+However, this settlement was destroyed during the 1929 Palestine riots only two years later.

+In 1933, Shmuel Zvi Holtzman purchased the place from Zichron David.
+He then established a clinic at this junction for both Jewish and Arab residents living in the area to maintain good neighborly relations.
+The clinic building was abandonned during the 1936 Arab Revolt, and it is now a kiosk at the junction.

 Establishments

 Adjacent to the junction on the northwest are a plant nursery, a shop selling snacks, cigarettes and lottery tickets and The Gush Etzion Winery and its mehadrin dairy/fish restaurant, BaYekev.

 On the southwest are a gas station, an automotive repair shop, an electronics store, a Judaica center and a Rami Levy discount supermarket.
 Attached to the supermarket is a hamburger joint, a pizzeria and a discount clothing store, all part of the Rami Levi group.
 In 2015 a competing chain of supermarkets, Shufersal opened a store.